 The relationship between chemistry and society is divided.
 Everything chemical causes discomfort in many people and is often considered unnatural, poisonous and dangerous.
 The book attempts to shed more light on the tension between chemistry and society and to point out possible solutions.
 The editors of the book are Marc-Denis Weitze (German Academy of Science and Engineering (acatech)), Dr. Joachim Schummer (editor of HYLE: International Journal for Philosophy of Chemistry and freelance author) and Thomas Geelhaar, former GDCh President.
 The book has been published by Springer and is available in the GDCh shop.

-Here you will find promotions that have run over several months or the whole year.
-You can find our anniversary events below from September to November
+Here you will find promotions that have run for several months or the whole year.
+You can find our anniversary events below

 GDCh photo competition